 February is known to be the month with the coldest temperatures here in Canada, but also the month with plenty of winter festivals, as well as the month of love.

 Around the world, in February there are different cultural customs from ancient rituals celebrating the victory of good over evil, to celebrating the coming spring season or expressing love to each other.
-They all have in common the expression of triumph, kindness, love, joy and respect of everything that surrounds us.
+They all have in common the expression of kindness, love, joy and respect of everything that surrounds us.

 Dragobete, a Romanian traditional love celebration

 Being born, growing-up and having lived in Romania most of my life before I moved to Canada, I had the chance to experience Dragobete, the Romanian traditional love celebration.